Skip to main content

 Quick verdict

-- Use a general-purpose AI model for first-pass drafting or brainstorming, with a person checking every claim against a source.
+• Use a general AI model for an early draft or ideas, then check each claim against a source.

 Every option here works best as a research aid.
 None of them makes the policy call for you.